oneapi-src/oneMKL/docs/create_new_backend.rst

 .. _create_backend_wrappers:

-Integrating a Third-party Library to oneAPI Math Kernel Library (oneMKL) Interfaces
+Integrating a Third-Party Library to oneAPI Math Kernel Library (oneMKL) Interfaces
 ====================================================================================

 This step-by-step tutorial provides examples for enabling new third-party libraries in oneMKL.